I’ve definitely had moments where I open a spreadsheet, stare at it for a bit… and then quietly close it like it’s going to solve itself.

 What is the best tool to visualize data?

 This depends on your needs.
-If you’re just getting started with data visualization and you’re not familiar with more complex tools, Vizdium by Venngage is a great option.
+If you’re just getting started with data visualization and you’re not familiar with more complex tools, Venngage is a great option.
 It will help you analyze a dataset, choose the right type of chart and customize it in a few clicks.

 But if you have a little more experience and you don’t need help analyzing your data or choosing a chart, you may prefer to go with a more advanced option, like Flourish, Google Data Studio or Tableau.